 Items in this section ask about ability to do 12 activities in the last month.
 The items are paired as follows: walk 6 blocks (about 1⁄2 mile)/walk 3 blocks, walk up 20 stairs/walk up 10 stairs, lift and carry 20 pounds/lift and carry 10 pounds, kneel down without holding on to anyone or anything/bend over without holding on to anyone or anything, put a heavy object on a shelf overhead/reach up over head, open a sealed jar using hands only/grasp small objects.
 Persons who are able to do the first, and harder, activity in each pair, are not asked the second.
 Those who say "no" or "don't know" to the first item, are asked the second.
-Interviewer instructions for handling volunteered responses about being unable to perform an activity due to COVID-19 were added in Round 11.

 Analyses from a Validation Study conducted prior to fielding Round 1 of NHATS showed that these items can be nested for purposes of administration and that a scale constructed from these items has good reliability and compares favorably with a scale using traditional Nagi items only (Freedman et al. 2011).
-For this scale, two points are given if the first (harder) item in the pair can be carried out and 1 point is given if the second (easier) item in the pair can be carried out; all points are then summed together.